quantiota/Raspberry-Pi-AI-Agent-Host/claude-code/productivity/README.md

 # Productivity Tools

-This folder contains **pre-installed utilities and resources** to extend Claude Code’s capabilities inside the AI Agent Host.
+This folder contains **optional pre-installed utilities and resources** to extend Claude Code’s capabilities inside the AI Agent Host.

 These tools allow the AI to perform tasks beyond coding, enabling **end-to-end workflows** without leaving the environment.